Envy-free matchings with cost-controlled quotas: Introduction

 \section{Introduction}

-The stable matching problem in the many-to-one setting, also known as the Hospital Residents problem has been extensively investigated since it is applicable in several real world settings like assigning students to schools~\cite{AAST03} or elective courses~\cite{DBLP:conf/atal/OthmanSB10}, under-graduate students to university programs~\cite{BCCKP19} and many more.
-A stable matching problem is modeled as a bipartite graph $G = (\A \cup \B, E)$ where $\A$ and $\B$ denote the set of agents and programs respectively and $(a,p) \in E$ if and only if $a\in\A$ and $p\in\B$ are mutually acceptable to each other.
-Each agent and program ranks a subset from the other side in a strict order and this ranking is called as the preference list of the agent or program.
-If $x$ prefers $y$ over $z$, we denote it by $y >_x z$.
-In the standard setting a program $p$ has an upper-quota denoted by $q(p)$.
-We denote this as the {\sf SM} setting throughout the paper.
+The problem of computing optimal matchings in the many-to-one setting and two-sided preferences has been {extensively} investigated since it is applicable in several real-world applications like assigning students to schools~\cite{AAST03} or elective courses~\cite{DBLP:conf/atal/OthmanSB10}, under-graduate students to university programs~\cite{BCCKP19}, medical interns (resident doctors) to hospitals~\cite{Roth} and many more.
+This setting, commonly called as the Hospital Residents ($\HR$) setting, is modelled as a bipartite graph $G = (\AAA \cup \BBB, E)$ where $\AAA$ and $\BBB$ denote the set of agents and programs respectively and $(a,p) \in E$ if and only if $a\in\AAA$ and $p\in\BBB$ are mutually acceptable to each other.
+For a vertex $v$, let $\mathcal{N}({v})$ denote the vertices adjacent to $v$.
+Each vertex $v \in \AAA \cup \BBB$ ranks the elements in $\mathcal{N}(v)$ in a strict order and this ranking is called the {\em preference list} of that vertex.
+If $x$ prefers $y$ over $z$, we denote it by $y \mpref_x z$.
+In the standard setting a program $p$ has a positive upper-quota $q(p)$.

-A {\em matching} $M \subseteq E$ in $G$ is an assignment of agents to programs such that each agent is matched to at most one program and a program is matched to at most $q(p)$ many agents.
-Let $M(a)$ denote the program that agent $a$ is matched to in $M$ and $M(p)$ denote the set of agents matched to program $p$ in matching $M$.
-Every agent prefers being matched to one of its acceptable partners over remaining unmatched.
-A program $p$ is called {\em under-subscribed} in $M$ if $|M(p)| < q(p)$ and {\em fully-subscribed} in $M$ if $|M(p)| = q(p)$. {\em Stability} is a well-accepted notion of optimality in this setting and is defined as follows. \begin{definition}[Stable matchings in {\sf SM} setting] A pair $(a, p) \in E \setminus M$ is a blocking pair w.r.t. the matching $M$ if $p >_a M(a)$ and $p$ is either under-subscribed in $M$ or there exists at least one agent $a' \in M(p)$ such that $a >_p a'$.
-A matching $M$ is {\em stable} if there is no blocking pair w.r.t. $M$. \end{definition} It is well known that every instance of the stable matching problem admits a stable matching and it can be computed in linear time~\cite{GS62}.
-However, a stable matching can be half the size of a maximum cardinality matching (see instance $G$ in Fig.~\ref{fig:sev_se} where $a_3$ and $a_5$ are left unassigned in any stable matching).
+A {\em matching} $M \subseteq E$ in the $\HR$ instance $G$ is an assignment of agents to programs such that each agent is matched to at most one program and a program is matched to at most $q(p)$ many agents.
+Let $M(a)$ denote the program that agent $a$ is matched to in $M$ ($M(a) = \bot$ if $a$ is unmatched) and $M(p)$ denote the set of agents matched to program $p$ in matching $M$.
+An agent $a$ prefers being matched to one of the programs in $\mathcal{N}(a)$ over remaining unmatched.
+A program $p$ is called {\em under-subscribed} in $M$ if $\mid M(p) \mid$ $< q(p)$. {\em Stability} is a well-accepted notion of optimality in this setting and is defined as follows. \begin{definition}[Stable matchings in $\HR$ setting] A pair $(a, p) \in E \setminus M$ is a blocking pair w.r.t. the matching $M$ if $p \mpref_a M(a)$ and $p$ is either under-subscribed in $M$ or there exists at least one agent $a' \in M(p)$ such that $a \mpref_p a'$.
+A matching $M$ is {\em stable} if there is no blocking pair w.r.t. $M$. \end{definition}